aTechs/Spinne/README.md

     </body>
     </html>

-This is a basic page which is showing the text 'What would you like to see?' and a form which contains two radio buttons, when you submit the form, you will go to `send.smtp` where your input will be used to show content.
+This is a basic page which is showing the text 'What would you like to see?' and a form which contains two radio buttons, when you submit the form, you will go to `send.smtp` where your input will be used to show content.<br/>
 Now you would like to use the inputs to show content on the page, you will need to write this in `send.smtp`:

     <html>